Our Partners in Ministry

 Loaves and Fishes Community Dinner

-Mount Olivet has been holding weekly community dinners since April 2019 and serves an average of 100 meals/week.
+Mount Olivet has been holding weekly community dinners since April 2019, and has served over 115,000 meals.

 These meals, free of charge, are our opportunity to support anyone who needs a meal or time spent with others.
 All are welcome every Thursday.